restondarius/csharp/README.md

-# C# Projects and Exercises
+# Python Projects and Exercises

-Welcome to my repository of C# projects, exercises and games!
-This repository contains a collection of C# projects and exercises that I have completed to improve my C# programming skills.
+Welcome to my repository of my python projects, exercises and games!
+This repository contains a collection of python projects and exercises that I have completed to improve my python programming skills.

 ## Table of Contents